A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Proofs and Auxiliary Results

 If $\xi(C) \leq n^{-1}$, the right-hand side is equal to $c_0\zeta(n\xi(C))$.

 If $n^{-1} < \xi(C) \leq n^{-1/2}$, then for any $r > 1$,

 For $\xi(C) > n^{-1/2}$ we employ Lemma \ref{lem:varianzsumme} and the Cauchy-Schwarz inequality to obtain

-where the last equality holds because of $\xi(C) \geq n^{-1/2} \geq n^{-1}$. \end{proof}
+where the last equality holds because of $\xi(C) > n^{-1/2} \geq n^{-1}$. \end{proof}

-\begin{lemma} Let $(U_i)_{i \in \mathbb{N}}$ be a random process that fulfills the assumptions of Lemma \ref{lem:varianzsumme} in the $\phi$-mixing version, and let $C$ be any Borel set.
+\begin{lemma} Suppose that $(U_i)_{i \in \mathbb{N}}$ is a stochastic process that fulfils the assumptions of Lemma \ref{lem:varianzsumme} in the $\phi$-mixing version, and let $C$ be any Borel set.
 Then, with the same function $\zeta$ as in Lemma \ref{lem:zetalemma}, the following inequality holds:

 \end{lemma} \begin{proof} If $\xi(C) \geq n^{-1}$, the Jensen inequality yields

 where we have made use of Lemma \ref{lem:varianzsumme} in the second inequality.